 No, the review should deal only with teaching done during the three-year period of the review.

 How will results of reviews be communicated?
-Will the Budget Committee tell faculty members what merit score was assigned?
+Will the Faculty Salary Committee tell faculty members what merit score was assigned?

-The Budget Committee will work with the Dean to summarize the review.
-The Dean will meet with the faculty member and provide that summary and the merit score to the faculty member.
-The Budget Committee does not intend that the Department Chair's letter is shared with the individual being reviewed.
+The Faculty Salary Committee will work with the Dean to summarize the review.
+The Dean will meet with the faculty member and discuss that summary and the merit score with the faculty member.
+Sub-scores will not be provided.
+The Faculty Salary Committee does not intend that the comments of the Department Chair or other evaluator be shared with the individual being reviewed.